SDL-Hercules-390/hyperion/readme/README.HDL.md

 6. [Important Hercules internals build information relating to HDL](#Important-Hercules-internals-build-information-relating-to-HDL)

 ## About

-The dynamic loader is intended to supply a loading and linking mechanism, whereby routines, commands, instructions and functions can be dynamically added to hercules, without the need to rebuild or even restart hercules.
+The dynamic loader is intended to supply a loading and linking mechanism, whereby routines, commands, instructions and functions can be dynamically added to Hercules, without the need to rebuild or even restart Hercules.

 ## Commands

-The loader can be controlled by the following hercules commands:
+The loader can be controlled by the following Hercules commands:
 ```
 ldmod <module list>    - Load modules named in module list
 rmmod <module list>    - Unload modules named in list